Masterworks Review: Put a Picasso in Your Investment Portfolio for $1k

 In addition, the platform itself is reportedly easy on the eyes with streamlined features.

-The biggest complaints are that you have to sign up for this platform with a phone interview—you can’t do it fully online.
+The biggest complaints are that you have to sign up for this platform with an onboarding phone interview with a representative from RIA-affiliate Masterworks Advisers—you can’t do it fully online.
 Some customers have said this leads to more annoying phone calls from customer service representatives, which is unexpected in an increasingly digital era.

 Most online reviews also mention confusion around Masterworks’ fee structure.
 There’s also some speculation on Twitter and other social media threads that the historical data for fine art’s ROI are just too good to be true.
 For the average American investor who has until now been unable to participate in fine art investments, it’s easy to see why the idea of paintings outperforming the S&P 500 might raise an eyebrow.
 Yet, well-informed alternative investors who understand the risks still stand to gain from this approach to fine art investing